-Dubai Airports urges passengers not to arrive at the airport unless flights are confirmed - www.lokmattimes.com
+Dubai Airports Urges Passengers Not to Arrive at the Airport Unless Flights Are Confirmed - www.lokmattimes.com

-Dubai [UAE], April 19 (ANI/WAM): Dubai Airports has urged passengers not to come to the airport unless their flight ...
+Abu Dhabi [UAE], April 19 (ANI/WAM): Dubai Airports urged passengers not to come to the airport unless their flight ...

-Dubai [UAE], April 19 (ANI/WAM): Dubai Airports has urged passengers not to come to the airport unless their flight has been confirmed and recommended arriving only two hours before their scheduled departure.

 The carrier advised impacted customers to contact their booking agent or Emirates Office for rebooking options, acknowledging the current high call volume and apologising for any delays in response.
 (ANI/WAM)